inesvbm/Distributed-Systems/README.md

 This way, in case of failure, all client data is written in serializable object files: there is a thread that listens if the application fails and in this case, the data is immediately stored in files.
 When the application starts, the files are read and the data is stored in structures.

 ### RequestHandler
 This class is a thread.
 For each request, a new thread from this class is created and will handle the specific request.
-If it is a multicast Id request, an Id will be generated and sent to the RMIServer; if it is a client request, it will check if the multicast Id received with the client request is the same that was generated before.
+If it is a multicast Id request, an Id will be generated and sent to the ```RMIServer```; if it is a client request, it will check if the multicast Id received with the client request is the same that was generated before.
 If yes, it will handle the request.
 If not, it will ignore it, since the request will be in charge of another MulticastServer.

 ### InternetAccess
 Jsoup file to read and extract info from HTML files.
-It will send info to RequestHandler, for URL indexing and/or searches.
+It will send info to ```RequestHandler```, for URL indexing and/or searches.

 ## Features